 Safety and Security Master Plan

-This FBISD Safety and Security Master Plan is based on the work of the Fort Bend ISD Police, Operations, and Technology Departments, and specifies next steps in the District’s safety and security planning process.
+This FBISD Safety and Security Master Plan is based on the work of the Fort Bend ISD Police, Operations, and Technology Departments, and specified next steps in the District’s safety and security planning process.
 The safety and security plan includes physical security upgrades, technology additions and personnel additions to address an “all hazards” approach.

 Best practices and industry standards lay the foundation of the plan; however, community and staff engagement are critical to the development and implementation of this plan.
 Additionally, a third party engineering and consulting firm evaluated the findings to help formulate the best safety and security options for Fort Bend ISD.